Its-MidNight/Teledraw/README.md

 Assembly
 ---
-Connect them as the following:
+Connect the parts as the following:

 Coding
 ---